jgruchala/Analyst-portfolio/newREADME.md

 # Code Chunk
 For my self-contained code chunk, I use data from the best_dog.xlsx data set, with the core measurements being breed type and lifetime costs per breed.
-The first part of the chunk loads the libraries that I need, and then opens the dataset I use.
-The second part of the dataset creates a boxplot.
+The first part of the chunk loads the libraries that I need, and then opens the data set I use.
+The second part of the chunk creates a box plot.
-First, the aesthetic mapping function maps type on the x asix, and maps lifetime costs on the y axis.
+First, the aesthetic mapping function maps type on the x axis, and maps lifetime costs on the y axis.
 The final aesthetic mapping fills each box with a different color based on type.
-Secondly, the labeleling function titles the graph "Dog Breed Costs - By Type," titles the x - axis "Type," and titles the y axis "Lifetime costs."
-Next, the theme command fucntion angles the "type" names on the x axis to 45 degree angles and adjusts the position of the type names slightly down for readability.
-Finally, the scale_y_continous command sets y axis limits between 13000 and 30000, and sets the ticks as 1,000 apart.
+Secondly, the labeling function titles the graph "Dog Breed Costs - By Type," titles the x - axis "Type," and titles the y axis "Lifetime costs."
+Next, the theme command scale_y_continuous angles the "type" names on the x axis to 45 degree angles and adjusts the position of the type names slightly down for readability.
+Finally, the scale_y_continuous command sets y axis limits between 13000 and 30000, and sets the ticks as 1,000 apart.
 ## Code
 library(tidyverse)
 library(readxl)